 Later, over coffee, I asked Jean-Philippe what he meant about Victor Hugo’s novel saving Notre Dame.
 He explained that when Haussmann was busy transforming Paris from the mid to late 1800s, he wanted to raze Notre Dame to make room for his famous boulevards.
 In protestation, Hugo wrote The Hunchback of Notre Dame.
 “Haven’t you read the book?”
 J-P asked me.
 I replied that I hadn’t.
 “Well, maybe you’ve seen the musical somewhere?” he insisted.
 “No, I hate musicals.”
 I replied.

 And then another of my colleagues, originally from Lebanon and of Christian faith, came in wearing his habitual suit and tie.
 He’s a jokester by nature, and usually keeps us laughing all day.
 But this morning something was different.
-And then we noticed his tie: it was entirely black.
+His tie was entirely black.

 ‘Je suis en deuil.’
 (I’m in mourning), he said solemnly, and no one laughed.